Arnold Diffusion in Multi-Dimensional Convex Billiards: Homoclinic Cylinders and Pseudo-Orbits

 \subsection{Analysis of Hyperbolic and Homoclinic Cylinders}

 It was shown in Section \ref{sec_nearboundary} that in $(x,w,z)$-coordinates defined by \eqref{eq_rescaledvariables}, the billiard map $f$ is approximated up to order $\tau_*^2$ by the time $\tau_*$-shift of the flow of the vector field $Z$, given by \eqref{eq_vfzdefinition}.
-Recall it was shown in the proof of Lemma \ref{lemma_nhimexistence} that we can write the normally hyperbolic invariant manifold $\bar{A}_*$ of the vector field $Z$ as
+Recall it was shown in the proof of Lemma \ref{lemma_nhimexistence} that we can write the normally hyperbolic invariant manifold $\bar{A}_*$ of the vector field $Z$ as in equation \eqref{eq_nhicdefwiththetacoord}, which gives us natural coordinates $(\theta, y)$.
+Moreover, each point $(\theta, y) \in \bar{A}_*$ is a periodic point of the flow of the vector field $Z$ (which is given by \eqref{eq_vfzdefonnhic}, \eqref{eq_flowofzonnhic}) with minimal period $l(y) = K^{-1} y^{-1}$.
+Since $K > 0$ depends only on $\gamma$, we can replace $Ky$ by $y$ and write